mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 #### Where should a new test go?
 You will need to either add the new test to an existing `spec` file, or create a new file.
 Sometimes, you will be informed (for example through issue descriptions) of the specific folder the test file should go in, or the actual test file being amended.
 As aforementioned, the `e2e/cypress/tests/integration` folder is where all of the tests live, with subdirectories that roughly divide the tests by functional areas.
 Cypress is configured to look for and run tests that match the pattern of `*_spec.ts`, so a good new test file name for an issue like {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}} would be `attachment_does_not_collapse_spec.ts`, to ensure that it gets picked up.
-> *Note*: There may be some JavaScript `spec` files, but new tests should be written in TypeScript - if you are adding a test to an existing `spec` file, convert that file to TypeScript if necessary.
+> *Note*: There may be some JavaScript `spec` files, but new tests should be written in TypeScript.
+If you are adding a test to an existing `spec` file, convert that file to TypeScript if necessary.

 If you don't know where a test should go, first check the names of the subdirectories, and select a folder that describes the functional area of the test best.
 From there, look to see if there is already a `spec` file that may be similar to what you are testing; if there is one, it would be possible to add the test to the pre-existing file.